 - Having read this in other blogs, I also did a full arm alteration on the sleeve, as the original ones felt really tight and made it difficult to bend the arm if the fabric was not too stretchy.
 I added about 1 cm in total.

-- When I set the sleeves in, I really struggled, so I took off 0.5 cm tapering down to nothing at very top of the sleeve cap, and then it fitted in perfectly.
+- When I set the sleeves in, I really struggled, so I took off 0.5 cm tapering down to nothing at the very top of the sleeve cap, and then it fitted in perfectly.

 - Also, mind you that it comes out very short, as you can see from the pics, I am 5.6” and it hits about the natural waist.
 I might try a longer version next time, by adding a few more centimetres to the hem.

 This is a dead easy project, even for beginners.
 It took me longer to put together the PDF than it did to sew the garment.
 The PDF does not have instructions, but Lisa made a video demonstrating how to put it together.
-It’s in French unfortunately (and she speaks a bit fast too), but you can see what she is doing and it’s fairly self-explanatory.
-If you have done such a garment before, it you probably don’t even need it.
+It’s in French, unfortunately (and she speaks a bit fast too), but you can see what she is doing and it’s fairly self-explanatory.
+If you have done such a garment before, you probably don’t even need it.
 There are no major watch-outs, other than figuring out what pattern piece is what (there are 3 pieces for the front).
 Just mind the notches for the zipper ends and make sure you keep to the 1 cm SA.

 And now, the fashion shoot overload :).
 We discovered a small Japanese garden in the neighbourhood, so Carl went all artistic on us.
 Also, hope you like my new glasses, geek chic meets biker chick, ha ha.